 A bottom-up approach is promoted by a development team who adopts Scrum and slowly spreads it across the organization.
 The team starts off excited, but can quickly become distracted.
 After the first few sprints, management starts asking the team about requirements, progress reports, estimated delivery days, etc. These are all traditional KPIs, which can become cumbersome to a Scrum team.
 The team can easily be distracted by the rest of the organization (and their requests), forcing them to resort back to a Waterfall approach to accommodate those requests.

-A team can’t fully adapt Scrum without getting the authority and protection from management.
+A team can’t fully adopt Scrum without getting the authority and protection from management.
 Nor can management expect the traditional status reports, since progress in an Agile method isn’t measured the same way.
 For example, it’s impossible to tell the project completion percentage, since we don’t know exactly what the finished product will be.

 Alternatively, a top-down approach is driven by Management and forces the organization to change.
 This is something that can create a lot of resistance.